 MARIE CLEMENTS MEDIA I MCM

-MCM is an independent media production company based in Vancouver, owned and operated by award-winning writer/director/producer Marie Clements.
+MCM2 is an independent media production company based in Vancouver, owned and operated by award-winning writer, director, and producer Marie Clements.
 Specializing in the development, creation and production of innovative works of media that ignite an Indigenous and intercultural reality.

-Looking at Edward Curtis, a half hour documentary and a series of sixteen short documentaries written/directed and produced by Marie Clements premiered at the DOXA International Documentary Festival, and The Yorkton Film Festival receiving four nominations for best documentary.
-Looking at Edward Curtis premiered at Seattle’s Beyond the Frame Festival and the ImagineNATIVE Film Festival in Toronto.
+Looking at Edward Curtis a half-hour documentary and series of sixteen short documentaries written/directed and produced by Marie Clements premiered at the DOXA International Documentary Festival, and screened at the Yorkton Film Festival receiving four nominations for Best Documentary.
+Looking at Edward Curtis also screened at Seattle’s Beyond the Frame Festival and the ImagineNATIVE Film Festival in Toronto.
 Produced by MCM for Knowledge Network, it was broadcast in summer 2018.